Congratulations to BORA (Bringing back Our Rare Animals)

-In turn, during an extremely difficult and challenging pandemic, CGM will provide the shortlisted entities access to a global platform to showcase their work, giving them an opportunity to promote their good work and attract funders for projects in climate action and biodiversity conservation.
+CGM endeavours to provide the shortlisted entities access to a global platform to showcase their work (which in 2021 was Climate Week NYC, the largest global climate event of the year), giving them an opportunity to promote their good work and attract funders for projects in climate action and biodiversity conservation.

 This initiative will allow different stakeholders to form a collective towards concerted action on climate change and biodiversity conservation.